osposweb/osposweb.github.io/Getting-Started-installations.md

 5. **Install** software, apache and mysql/mariadb are already, need enable the mod-rewrite module by `a2enmod rewrite` then PHP modules by `apt-get install php7.0-intl php7.0-mcrypt php7.0-bcmath php7.0-curl` Type "Y" when it asks if you want to continue.
 Finally restart service by `service apache2 restart`

-6. **Download** please **Dont use github direclty!!**, and executing in same terminal: `wget https://github.com/opensourcepos/opensourcepos/releases/download/3.2.3/opensourcepos.20180613210031.3.2.3.f1cf3d.zip -O osposlastedstable.zip` to later move to the htdoc directory.
+6. **Download** Retrieve a prebuilt version of OSPOS using the latest release.
+Execute in same terminal: `wget https://github.com/opensourcepos/opensourcepos/releases/download/3.2.3/opensourcepos.20180613210031.3.2.3.f1cf3d.zip -O osposlastedstable.zip` to later move to the htdoc directory.

 7. **Uncompress** to htdocs the download: `tar zxvf osposlastedstable.tar.gz  --strip 1 -C /var/www/html` this will populate all the web server htdocs root directory only for the software.